astronomer/airflow-guides/guides/data-quality.md

 ## Data Quality Essentials

-What is considered good in terms of data quality is very use case dependent.
+What is considered "good" in terms of data quality is very use case dependent.
 Defining quality criteria for a given collection of datasets is often a task requiring collaboration with all data professionals involved with any part of the pipeline.

-While this process is highly individual it can be divided into general steps:
+While this process is highly individual, it can be divided into general steps:

 1. Assess where and in what formats relevant data is stored and where it moves along your pipeline (this step can be assisted by using a data lineage tool).
 2. Gather the data quality needs of data professionals using the data directly and indirectly.